-Until I actually see any evidence, I believe this is a total myth.
+Until I actually see any evidence otherwise, I believe this is a total myth.

-Again, no evidence exists for that as far as I can tell – but there ARE plenty of studies that show malnutrition can directly cause skeletal deformities and poor health.
+Again, no evidence exists for that as far as I have been able to find – but there ARE plenty of studies that show malnutrition can directly cause skeletal deformities and poor health.

 So when you find those stories floating around on the internet, remember that: